 • that Satan is a real being, not symbolic,

-• that a person cannot earn their way into the kingdom of God though good works,
+• that a person cannot earn his way into the kingdom of God though good works,

 • that Jesus Christ lived a sinless life on earth, and

 • that God is the supreme Creator of the heavens and the earth and reigns over the whole universe today.